Heegaard Floer correction terms, with a twist

+Note that in the lattice picture $s(S)$ measures the length of the shortest characteristic covector of~$S$.
+For cosmetic reasons we also introduce the \emph{shadow colength}
-To the best of our knowledge these invariants were first studied by Elkies~\cite{Elkies_trivial_lattice_1995} drawing inspiration from Donaldson's theorem.
-We will say more about their algebraic significance after giving a reformulation of \cref{T:intersection form bound}.
-Now let~$Z$ be a smooth, compact, oriented 4--manifold with connected boundary~$Y$.
-For brevity we will refer to~$Z$ as a \emph{filling} of~$Y$.
-Let~$\ker(Q_Z)$ be the kernel of the intersection pairing on~$H_2(Z)$.
-Then the quotient~$L_Z=H_2(Z)/\ker(Q_Z)$ is free Abelian of rank $b_2^+(Z)+b_2^-(Z)$ and $Q_Z$ descends to a non-degenerate form~$S_Z$ on~$L_Z$ which we will refer to as the \emph{intersection form} of~$Z$.
-The universal coefficient theorem gives a canonical identification

-where the last equality follows from the observation that~$\ker(Q_Z)$ contains the image of~$H_2(Y)$ as a subgroup of full rank.
+To the best of our knowledge these invariants first appeared implicitly in the work of Elkies~\cites{Elkies_trivial_lattice_1995,Elkies_long_shadows_1995} which was inspired by Donaldson's theorem.
+We will say more about their algebraic significance after explaining the relation to \cref{T:intersection form bound}.
+Now let~$Z$ be a smooth filling of a fixed $3$--manifold~$Y$ and let~$\ker(Q_Z)$ be the kernel of the intersection form on~$H_2(Z)$.
+The quotient~$L_Z=H_2(Z)/\ker(Q_Z)$ is easily seen to be free Abelian of rank $b_2^+(Z)+b_2^-(Z)$ and $Q_Z$ descends to a non-degenerate form on~$L_Z$, henceforth denoted by $S_Z$, which we will refer to as the \emph{non-degenerate intersection form} of~$Z$.
+Together with the observation that~$\ker(Q_Z)$ contains the image of~$H_2(Y)$ as a subgroup of full rank the universal coefficient theorem gives identifications

 Moreover, an inspection of the homology sequence of the pair shows that~$L_Z^*/L_Z$ injects into the torsion subgroup of~$H_1(Y)$ so that $|\det(S_Z)|$ is bounded by the order of the torsion subgroup of $H_1(Y)$.
-We introduce the notation $\delta(Y)$ to denote the quantity $\max \delta\Yt$, where $\ft$ varies among all torsion \spinc structures on $Y$.
-With this understood we can now prove the following. \begin{theorem} Let~$Z$ be a negative semidefinite filling of~$Y$.
-Then any characteristic covector of~$S_Z$ satisfies
+In order to state a more algebraic reformulation of \cref{T:intersection form bound} we introduce the notation

+which gives an invariant that does not depend on any \spinc structure but only on~$Y$. \begin{theorem} Let~$Z$ be a smooth filling of~$Y$.
+If~$S_Z$ is negative definite, then any characteristic covector $\kappa\in\chi^*(S_Z)$ satisfies